Chart Color Schemes

 Eastlakes has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Infrastructure changes significantly influence an area's performance.
-AreaSearch identified nine projects likely impacting the area.
-Notable ones are One Global Gallery (formerly Eastlakes Live), The Grand Residences, 350 King Street Business Park Development, and Iglu Kingsford.
-Below is a list detailing those most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified nine projects likely to affect the region.
+Notable ones include One Global Gallery (previously Eastlakes Live), The Grand Residences, 350 King Street Business Park Development, and Iglu Kingsford.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.